 The same Mr Roy Rogers and a Police Sgt colleague of his, who are both members of the LGBT, held a Microsoft Teams call (similar to a zoom call) with a class of students.

 It has been reported that they had inadvertently forgotten to turn their microphone off and is alleged that they proceeded to have a graphic sexual conversation about what they would do to some of the male members of the class.

 This was apparently heard by all the students.

 Several students complained about this incident and Mr Ray Rogers was made to apologise to them.

 It is alleged that Mr Rogers, who attended Leyton County High School for Boys between 1958 & 1963, has a previous record for making sexually suggestive comments about male colleagues.

 It is not known if Ray Rogers was questioned under caution for Sexual Harassment or underwent a misconduct hearing for any of these matters.

-Lesson 6: the Theft Act 1968
+Lesson 6: The Theft Act 1968

-Further allegations made against Mr Ray Rogers is that he purchased boots for his non Police friends using the Metropolitan Police credit card and that he had also given away Met Police issue rucksacks to his friends.
+Further allegations made against Mr Ray Rogers are that he purchased boots for his non Police friends using the Metropolitan Police credit card and that he had also given away Met Police issue rucksacks to his friends.